 You may want to read: How to Write A Great Subject Line

 Here are five essential aspects to remember when choosing your subject line:

 - Deliver on your promises.
 Let the subject line reflect your content.
-If anything, surprise people with even better content than they expected, instead of inflating your subject lines and disappointing them on the content side.
+If anything, surprise your subscribers with even better content than they expected, instead of inflating your subject lines and disappointing people on the content side.

 - Clarity over everything.
 Before hitting “Send,” ask your colleagues and friends for some feedback: is the subject line clear?
 Does it convey the right message?
 Avoid being vague, your subscribers should know what to expect.

 - Yes, shorter is better.
 Apparently, subject lines between 1 and 20 characters have higher open rates.
 However, that doesn’t mean you should always stick to this rule.
 Go for longer versions when you need to.